 Best Safe Kids Stool

-This slim-design stool is similar to a learning tower, but is sort of streamlined.
+This slim-design super durable stool is similar to a learning tower but sort of streamlined.
 It would be a great option for small spaces, older kids who still need a height boost, and is super durable.

 Best Convertible Tower

 It’s a tower!
-It’s a table and chair!
+It’s a table!
+It’s a chair!
 It’s so cool, is what it is.
-This is a great option if you want a dual purpose piece of furniture that your toddler can use again and again.
+This is a great option if you want a dual-purpose piece of furniture that your toddler can use again and again.
 It also has three height settings so you can adjust it to fit as your child grows.